Home Majors Homeland Security

-Homeland Security Degree
+Homeland Security

 Students study terrorism prevention, emergency preparedness, border security, cybersecurity threats, intelligence analysis, and the coordination of national security agencies.
 Graduates typically pursue careers in the Department of Homeland Security, TSA, FEMA, Customs and Border Protection, emergency management, and private sector security consulting.
 This post-9/11 field offers diverse career paths across federal, state, and local security organizations.

-What Homeland Security Graduates Do
+What Homeland Security graduates do

 Your degree prepares you for leadership roles where you'll coordinate the people and systems that keep communities safe.
 Many graduates become first-line supervisors, managing teams of police officers or private security staff.
 Your day-to-day will involve less fieldwork and more scheduling, overseeing investigations, and making critical decisions during active incidents.
 Another key path is emergency management, where you’ll develop city-wide response plans for disasters, run drills, and coordinate between agencies like fire, police, and public health when a crisis hits.